backstage/backstage/contrib/docker/minimal-harded-image/README.md

-# Secure Base Image for Backstage
+# Minimal Hardened Image for Backstage

 DockerHub images in general did not seem ideal for Backstage as the number of vulnerabilities were quite high regardless of the image used.